-Biosecurity and Plant Health Policy
+Provender Nurseries Biosecurity and Plant Health Policy

-This document outlines Provender Nurseries policy on biosecurity & plant health.
-We take all aspects of biosecurity & plant health very seriously.
-This document will be reviewed on a monthly basis to keep up to date with the changes in legislation brought in by government agencies.
+This document outlines Provender Nurseries policy on biosecurity and plant health.
+We take all aspects of bio-security and plant health very seriously.
+This document will be reviewed on an annual basis, or if there are significant changes to plant health legislations.

 - Continued staff training and development.

 - Compliance with all new and old legislation brought in by government bodies.

 - Membership of trade bodies, BALI and HTA.

 - Carrying out “Pest Risk Analysis” on the plant species we hold to mitigate the risk of spreading pest and disease.

 - Member of the Plant Healthy Certification.